Skip to main content

 Have you noticed more roundabouts popping up in your city?
 They’ve become a popular road feature to reduce accidents.
 Not sure about roundabout rules?
 Need to freshen up on your knowledge about how to drive in roundabouts?
 Take some time to familiarize yourself with these tips for driving through roundabouts in Ontario.

-Most importantly, studies show roundabouts have fewer conflict points which can lower the chances for serious accidents.
-They prevent costly accidents and injuries which should help with lower car insurance in Ontario.
+Most importantly, studies show that roundabouts have fewer conflict points, which can lower the chances for serious accidents.
+They prevent costly accidents and injuries, which should help with lower car insurance in Ontario.

 When you approach a roundabout, here is what you should do :